Othryades/The-School-Management-PHP-MySQL/readme.md

 ## How

+1. Composer update.
-1. Download all the files in your computer.
+2. Download all the files in localohost folder.
-2. Run the html file!
+3. Run in Localhost (Uwamp, Xampp).
+4. Username: mic@gmail.com
+5. Password: 123456
+6. Enjoy!

 ## Thanks

-School Management is just a mishmash of other people's hard work.
-Thank you so much to the people who have built wonderful features on which this project relies.
+School Management was possible thanks to other people's hard work.
+Thank you so much to the people who have built and share wonderful open source technology on which this project relies.

 ## Donations

 I work on School Management mostly in my own spare time.
-If you've found School Management useful and would like to help feed me and fund continued development and new features, please [donate via PayPal][donate].
+If you've found School Management useful and would like to help feed me and fund continued development and new features, please [donate via PayPal].
 If you'd like a specific feature added to Mp3 Streamer and are willing to pay for it, please [email me](mailto:orev5135@gmail.com).

 ## License